patchstack/documentation/src/content/docs/FAQ Troubleshooting/Other/how-do-i-add-an-intranet-site-to-the-portal.md

 ---
-title: "How do I add an intranet site to the App?"
+title: "How do I add an intranet site to the Patchstack App?"

 excerpt: ""
 hidden: false